amasanelli/jobsity-flask-challenge/README.md

   role='USER'
   ```

-> PD: Replace `docker-compose build` with `docker-compose -f docker-compose-http.yml up` to run a project in which it's services communicate by http requests
+> PD: Replace `docker-compose build` with `docker-compose -f docker-compose-http.yml up` to run a project in which the services communicate by http requests

 ## How to use the project

-* To login send a `POST` request to `http://127.0.0.1:5000/api/v1/login` whith the following `JSON body`:
+* To login send a `POST` request to `http://127.0.0.1:5000/api/v1/login` whith the user data as a `JSON body`.
+For example:
   ```json
   {
       "username": "admin",
       "password": "admin"
   }
   ```
-* Use the `token` retrieved in the previous step as a `Bearer token` to authenticate your requests.
+* Use the `token` retrieved in the previous step as a `Bearer token` authenticate and authorize your requests.
 You have to put it in the `Authorization header`
 * Now you can send `GET` requests to the following endpoints:
   ```bash
   http://127.0.0.1:5000/api/v1/stock?q=aapl.us # change the stock code